adamarama/tech-writing/Knowledge Engineering/EmuTV/Technical Playbook.md

 # Technical Playbook: Investigating a Playback Failure
 **Version 1.0**

-**Audience:** Engineers, Site Reliability Engineers (SREs), Incident responders, Platform teams
+**Audience:** Developers, Site Reliability Engineers (SREs), Incident Responders, Platform Teams

 **Owner:** Hector Adama

 **Last Updated:** June 2026

-*NOTE: EmuTV is a fictional streaming platform used as an example for this document.*
+*NOTE: EmuTV is a fictional streaming platform used as an example for this document.
+As this is a sample, it is not exhaustive and has been kept condensed for length, so some sections may appear to be missing steps.*

 ## Purpose
-This playbook provides a structured approach for investigating playback failures within the EmuTV platform.
+This technical playbook provides a structured approach for investigating playback failures within the EmuTV platform.
 The objective is not to provide exhaustive troubleshooting procedures for every failure mode.
-Instead, this guide helps engineers:
+Instead, this guide helps developers:

  - Identify likely failure domains
  - Reduce time-to-diagnosis